-The Blue and Yellow batteries are both configured by the factory to allow decompression diving.
+The Blue, Yellow and White batteries are configured by the factory to allow decompression diving.
 Once a battery module configured for decompression diving is inserted into a MKVI rebreather, a parameter in the rebreather is set to allow (optionally) decompression diving.
 Only Poseidon can set this 'Decompression permitted' parameter.
 Without the proper battery for decompression diving, none of the parameters described below can be altered.